STRONG AS A MOTHER //

 We are part of a sisterhood, in the mother 'hood, having the best blessed job in the world.

-The Strong As A Mother brand (SAAM) is a collaboration between Tamara Komuniecki of Delish General Store in Vancouver, British Columbia and Jenna Hobbs of Hobbs Photography in Stony Plain, Alberta.
+The Strong As A Mother brand (SAAM) started as a collaboration between Tamara Komuniecki of Delish General Store in Vancouver, British Columbia and Jenna Hobbs of Hobbs Photography in Stony Plain, Alberta.
 This is their story.

 Jenna Hobbs and daughter